Car Insurance Germany 2026: 6 Money-Saving Rights Drivers Miss

 How to use it

 Use the free GDV Typklassenabfrage tool.
 You need the HSN (Herstellerschlüsselnummer) and TSN (Typschlüsselnummer) from fields 2.1 and 2.2 of the Fahrzeugschein.
-Output is the current Typklasse and the trend versus last year.
+The result shows the current Typklasse and the trend versus last year.

-The Schadenfreiheitsklasse (no-claims class) is the heaviest discount lever in the whole product.
-Depending on the insurer, SF 0 typically corresponds to roughly 100% of the base premium, SF 5 to around 60%, and SF 25+ to the 20-30% range.
-A new arrival who starts at SF 0 because nobody mentioned transfer can pay double for the same cover for years.
+The Schadenfreiheitsklasse (no-claims class) is the heaviest discount lever in the product.
+Depending on the insurer, SF 0 corresponds to roughly 100% of the base premium, SF 5 to around 35-45% (liability), and SF 25+ to the 20-30% range.
+Exact percentages vary by insurer.
+A new arrival who starts at SF 0 because nobody mentioned transfer can pay significantly more for years.

 What this saves